PGCL1/playlist-downloader/README.md

 - [X] skips already downloaded tracks across different executions

 BONUS:
-- [ ] be able to download from soundcloud (might work already haven't tested)
+- [X] be able to download from soundcloud
-- [ ] be able to download from bandcamp?
+- [ ] be able to download from bandcamp

 ULTRA_BONUS:
 - [ ] be able to download tracks from Soulseek